 Barge Hall - 412

-Present: Jim Gaudino, Wayne Quirk, Bill Vertrees, Charlotte Tullos, Libby Street, Sherer Holter, Roy Savoian, Matt Cziske, Loran Cutsinger, Jim Schwing, Elaine Ames, Margaret Smith, Shelly Johnson, Keith Champagne, Margaret Badgley, Steve Rittereiser, John Swiney, Connie Lambert, Roger Fouts, Kirk Johnson, Lisa Garcia-Hanson, Judy Miller, Emily Washines, Marji Morgan, Staci Sleigh-Layman, Bobbi Broderius, Phil Tolin, Mark Lundgren, Bob Tosch, Dennis Defa, Jen Gray, Nan Doolittle, Katrina Whitney, Sandy Colson
+Present: Jim Gaudino, Wayne Quirk, Bill Vertrees, Charlotte Tullos, Libby Street, Sherer Holter, Roy Savoian, Matt Cziske, Loran Cutsinger, Jim Schwing, Elaine Ames, Margaret Smith, Shelly Johnson, Keith Champagne, Steve Rittereiser, John Swiney, Connie Lambert, Roger Fouts, Kirk Johnson, Lisa Garcia-Hanson, Judy Miller, Emily Washines, Marji Morgan, Staci Sleigh-Layman, Bobbi Broderius, Phil Tolin, Mark Lundgren, Bob Tosch, Dennis Defa, Jen Gray, Nan Doolittle, Katrina Whitney, Sandy Colson

 Dr. Gaudino reported his good news: his son, Chris, was admitted to CWU this quarter.

 Presentation 8:30-8:45 AM: Nan Doolittle regarding the Family Resource Center